Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Mergeability Metrics

-Table~\ref{tab:metric_summary_main} summarizes all $28$ metrics and their computational requirements.
-Weight-based and effective rank metrics require only the task vectors and are thus the most efficient.
-Activation and gradient metrics require a small calibration set and forward/backward passes, but capture functional properties that pure weight-space metrics may miss.
+Table~\ref{tab:metric_summary_main} summarizes all $28$ metrics.
+Weight-space and effective-rank metrics depend only on task vectors and are therefore the most computationally efficient.
+Activation- and gradient-based metrics additionally require a small calibration set and forward/backward passes, but they capture functional similarities that purely weight-space metrics may overlook.
+An in-depth cost analysis is provided in Appendix~\ref{app:costs}.
+Importantly, the metric set is modular and can be expanded or pruned without changing the framework.